 Clinical trials in vision research sponsored by the National Eye Institute (NEI) a division of the National Institutes of Health (NIH) have led to new medications, supplements and methods for disease detection that have saved or improved the eyesight of millions of people.
 We have been at the forefront of many of these including AREDS, AREDS 2, SCORE, SCORE 2, DRCRnet trials, Pedig pediatric trials, CAPT, and CATT.
 Many of these trials reveal important data for safe and effective treatments for eye diseases and vision loss.

 While CERU serves as the primary clinical research team for DOVS, we actively collaborate studies that can affect the eye in any way.
-CERU is often involved in clinical trials initiated by departments within the UW–Madison School of Medicine and Public Health and extend all across campus, including UW Hospital and Carbone Cancer Center.
+CERU is often involved in clinical trials initiated by departments within the UW–Madison School of Medicine and Public Health and extends all across campus, including UW Hospital and Carbone Cancer Center.

 CERU provides top imaging and diagnostics technology for most ophthalmology-related trial needs.
 CERU has decades of experience coordinating trials for Phase I, II, III, and IV studies, anywhere from small, local investigator-initiated trials to large nationwide studies.